 What happens if you do fail

 What's the difference between a 'minor defect' and an 'advisory' for an oil leak? — Functionally, they mean the same thing: your car has passed its MOT, but there's an issue a tester wants you to be aware of.
 The terminology changed a few years ago.
 'Advisory' was the old system's term.
 The new system, which generates digital records, uses 'Minor defect'.
 You can have several minor defects and still pass.
 Think of it as a formal heads-up.
-For an oil leak, it means it's noticeable
+For an oil leak, it means it's noticeable but not severe enough to be a safety risk or an environmental hazard at the time of the test.

 Can I just steam clean the engine right before the test to hide the leak? — While presenting a clean car is always appreciated, trying to hide a leak this way often doesn't work and can sometimes make us more suspicious.
 An older car with a suspiciously spotless engine bay can actually draw more attention to the area.
 If the leak is significant, fresh, clean oil will still become visible during the test, especially once the engine is hot and has been running for a while.
+It's much better to be honest.
+A clean engine helps us diagnose the source, but it won't mask an active, dripping leak.